Essential Amino Acids: A Complete Guide

 The recommended dosage of Essential Amino Acids (EAAs)

-One must meet the daily recommended allowance of these amino acids to prevent any deficiency as our body can not produce them.
-As per ICMR, these are the RDA (Recommended Daily Allowance) values for amino acids.
+One must meet the daily recommended allowance of these amino acids to prevent any deficiency, as our body can not produce them.

-S. No.Amino AcidsRDA (mg/kg body weight/day)
+S.no.Amino AcidsRDA (mg/kg body weight/day)

 1.Histidine10